b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 comments: true
 ---
 # 🔗 Sources & More Material
+#TODO This page is pretty messy.
+Come in and look around if you like!
+Hopefully by next time you stop by, it'll feel more coherent.

+---

 [lds-general-conference.org](https://www.lds-general-conference.org/): Does not appear to be an officially sanctioned site

 edit: